DiotheWind/TRP/README.md

 ### How to play through this repo:
 1. Clone/download this repo
 2. In your IDE, set res as **resource folder** and set src as **source folder**
-3. Play and enjoy ig
+3. Run MainClass.java and enjoy ig

 #### PS: No copyright infringement intended.
-All sprites and soundtrack belong to the rightful owner...
+All sprites and soundtrack belong to the rightful owner :>